 We have audited the accompanying consolidated statement of financial position of Fusion Fuel Green plc and subsidiaries (the "Company") as of December 31, 2020 and 2019, the related consolidated statements of profit or loss and other comprehensive income, changes in equity, and cash flow for the period from July 25, 2018 to December 31, 2018 and for each of the years in the two-year period ending December 31, 2020 and the related notes (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for the period from July 25, 2018 to December 31, 2018 and for each of the years in the two-year period ending December 31, 2020, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for the period from July 25, 2018 to December 31, 2020 and 2019, and the results of its operations and its cash flows for the period from July 25, 2018 to December 31, 2020 and 2019, and the results of its operations and its cash flows for the period from July 25, 2018 to December 31, 2020 and 2019, and the results of its operations and its cash flows for the period from July 25, 2018 to December 31, 2018 and for each of the years in the two-year period ending December 31, 2020, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.